perladvent/perldotcom/content/article/_pub_2012_04_perlunicook-explicit-encode-decode.md

       my $bytes = encode("MIME-Header-ISO_2022_JP", $chars, 1);

-For streams all in the same encoding, don't use encode/decode; instead set the ï¬le encoding when you open the ï¬le or immediately after with `binmode` as described in a future reference.
+For streams all in the same encoding, don't use encode/decode; instead set the ﬁle encoding when you open the ﬁle or immediately after with `binmode` as described in a future reference.
 Remember the canonical rule of Unicode: always encode/decode at the edges of your application.

-Previous: [â 11: Names of CJK Codepoints](/media/_pub_2012_04_perlunicook-explicit-encode-decode/perlunicook-names-of-cjk-codepoints.html)
+Previous: [℞ 11: Names of CJK
+Codepoints](/media/_pub_2012_04_perlunicook-explicit-encode-decode/perlunicook-names-of-cjk-codepoints.html)

 Series Index: [The Standard Preamble](/media/_pub_2012_04_perlunicook-explicit-encode-decode/perlunicook-standard-preamble.html)

-Next: [â 13: Decode @ARGV as UTF-8](/media/_pub_2012_04_perlunicook-explicit-encode-decode/perlunicookbook-decode-argv-as-utf8.html)
+Next: [℞ 13: Decode @ARGV as
+UTF-8](/media/_pub_2012_04_perlunicook-explicit-encode-decode/perlunicookbook-decode-argv-as-utf8.html)